PressForward/pressforward/notes.md

 -	The last modified column is also really narrow, I'll need to apply custom styling via an attached CSS sheet to that page.

 -	Do we want a source link along with an item link?
 Prob.

+-	The refresh button needs someway to stop users from hitting it while it is processing, otherwise it may create doubles.